Back to Blog

 The Fastest Triple-Rebrand in Open Source History

-In January 2026, an Austrian developer named Peter Steinberger open-sourced a personal AI assistant he had been building as a hobby project.
+In November 2025, an Austrian developer named Peter Steinberger published a personal AI assistant he had been building as a hobby project.
 He called it Clawdbot — a lobster-themed reference to Anthropic's Claude model that powered it.
-Within 24 hours, the project had 9,000 GitHub stars.
+The project quietly sat on GitHub until a Hacker News post in late January 2026 triggered viral adoption.
+Within 24 hours of hitting the front page, it had 9,000 GitHub stars.

 Then Anthropic flagged potential trademark concerns with the name.
-Steinberger renamed it Moltbot (a nod to how lobsters moult to grow).
+On January 27, 2026, Steinberger renamed it Moltbot (a nod to how lobsters moult to grow).
 Three days later, he renamed it again to OpenClaw — a “permanent identity” that emphasized the project's open-source nature while keeping the crustacean brand.

 What OpenClaw Actually Does